eliminmax/tech-journal/docs/topics/Linux/Sudoers.md

 `example ALL=NOPASSWD: /sbin/reboot, /sbin/halt, /sbin/poweroff`

-**WARNING:** Giving limited sudo access to a user can still be dangerous, depending on the commands you give access - this should be considered a convinience, not a security control, unless you ***really*** know what you're doing.
+**WARNING:** Giving limited sudo access to a user can still be dangerous, depending on the commands you give access - this should be considered a convenience, not a security control, unless you ***really*** know what you're doing.